 Rules

-New member application process & prerequisites:
+New or returning member application process & prerequisites:

 – The league is free to join.